What Is Medical Evacuation?

 What is medical evacuation coverage and how do I get it?

 In short, medical evacuation coverage is not travel insurance.
-There are some travel insurance companies offering policies with medical evacuation coverage, but true medical evacuation services are typically sold as a membership.
+There are some travel insurance companies offering policies with medical evacuation coverage.
+However, it's up to the individual to find an evacuation service, pay for it and submit a claim for reimbursement.
+True medical evacuation services are typically sold as a membership.

 Most medical evacuation memberships take care of costs associated with the transportation.
 It’s important to note that many medical evacuation memberships do not include costs for medical bills.